e-lizL/charity-finder-app/README.md

     - Countries the organization serves
 -   [X] replace dummy data
 -   [X] User can see a 'Search' button

-### In Progress
--   [ ] User can see organization information cards in the search results area
+-   [X] User can see organization information cards in the search results area
 containing:
     - ID
     - Name
     - Address
     - Logo

+### In Progress

 ## Basic Features